Skip to content

 the Philippines

-Bohol is famous for its cone-shaped, perfectly formed hills.
-The height of these geological formations is approximately 120 m.
-Their slopes are covered with grass, which burns out, turning brown every year during the dry season, and some suggest that this is where the name chocolate came from—sorry, no real chocolate here!
-The grass turning actually gives the hills a beautiful brownish-beige shade.
+Bohol is famous for its cone-shaped, perfectly formed hills, which are approximately 120 m high.
+Their slopes are covered with grass, which burns out and turns brown every year during the dry season.
+Some suggest that this is where the name chocolate came from—sorry, no real chocolate here!
+The grass turning gives the hills a beautiful brownish-beige shade.

 Fort Santiago